DRIP IRRIGATION IN THE GARDEN

 WHAT IS DRIP IRRIGATION

-Drip irrigation is a low-pressure, low-volume watering system that delivers water to home landscapes in a variety of methods, including dripping, spraying and streams.
+Drip irrigation is a low-pressure, low-volume watering system that delivers water to home landscapes in various methods, including dripping, spraying, and streams.

 By keeping the roots moist but not soaked, you use less water than other irrigation techniques.